How may we help?

 The insurance industry is broken.
 We’re here to fix it.
 To that end, Root is the first car insurance company that was founded on the relentless pursuit of fairness.
 We use an app to rate drivers based on how they actually drive—not just their demographics.
 By not insuring bad drivers, Root is able to save good drivers as much as 52% on their car insurance.

 The Root app uses technology in smartphones to measure driving behavior—such as braking, speed of turns, driving times, and route consistency—and determines who is a safe driver and who isn’t.
 By only insuring safe drivers, Root can offer more affordable rates.
 And the entire Root experience is simple and easy.
 If you receive a quote, you can customize and purchase your policy right in the app.
 You can find your insurance card, make changes to your policy, and file a claim in the app.
-We can even cancel your old insurance policy for you.Get the app
+We can even request cancelation of your old insurance policy for you.Get the app

 Yes.
 We do not represent or front for any other company, and we are backed by the biggest reinsurers in the business.
 When we started, we didn’t intend to become an insurance company, but we found it was the only way to fix a broken system and make insurance fair.
 We have fully embraced this challenge and our team is determined to change car insurance for the better.